 It's no secret that Sony has been struggling in the mobile phone game for quite some time, and the Japanese company released the Xperia Z5 Premium as part of the Xperia Z5 series at the end of 2016.

 The family includes the Sony Xperia Z5, which has a 5.2-inch Full HD display, a new frosted glass design and a fingerprint scanner.
 Then there's the smaller sibling of the Xperia Z5 Compact that boasted a similar set up, but with a 720p 4.6-inch screen and a much smaller design.

-And now the largest, member of the Z5 family is hitting the shelves: the Sony Xperia Z5 Premium.
-It's the first time we've seen a large-screen Sony phone since the Xperia Z Ultra, which came with a mammoth 6.4-inch display; the Z5 Premium is measly in comparison though, with a 5.5-inch offering.
+The Sony Xperia Z5 Premium was the first time we saw a large-screen Sony phone since the Xperia Z Ultra, which came with a mammoth 6.4-inch display; the Z5 Premium is measly in comparison though, with a 5.5-inch offering.

 Even though the Xperia Z5 Premium has been out for a long time, it's still not available in the US and Sony hasn't revealed why.
 If you live in the US you'll be able to buy it from third-party retailers, but Sony isn't selling the phone directly.

 It's also worth bearing in mind that Sony has already updated its phone range by offering the Xperia X family.
 On top of the headline phone there's the Xperia XA, Xperia XA Ultra, Xperia XZ and Xperia X Performance.
 None of these phones feature a 4K display though.

 And this is still the go-to Sony phone for those who love larger handsets, and those who want the greatest thing.
 The Xperia Z5 Premium has received a lot of hype for its headline 4K display, but a lot of other features need to be present and correct if this phone is to live up to its high-end billing.